Portugal Golden Visa fallout: €37m alleged hotel-apartment fraud and the legacy risk to investors

 • Suitability and conflicts: Did the advisor disclose compensation, related-party ties, or volume incentives tied to a specific developer?

-• Due diligence: Did the advisor independently verify permits, ownership, financials, and escrow mechanics—or simply repackage developer materials?
+• Due diligence: Did the advisor independently verify permits, ownership, financials, and escrow mechanics — or simply repackage developer materials?

 • Regulatory status: Was the advisor licensed where required?
-If so, regulators may offer complaint channels and potential compensation schemes.
+If so, regulators may offer complaint channels and compensation schemes.

 In underperforming or non-delivering projects, speed and coordination matter.
 Practical steps include: